AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 ### 2. How do I make a channel online? {#how-do-i-make-a-channel-online}

-Select the channel and navigate to channel properties from the action bar.
+Click the channel and navigate to channel properties from the action bar.
 Check **Developer mode (force channel to be online)** under **Channel** tab to make the channel online.

 ### 3. What is the use of the Channel Role field? {#what-is-the-use-of-the-channel-role-field}